Fårikål

 Instructions:

-4. Pour the water down one side of the saucepan so it goes strait to the bottom.
+3. Pour the vegetable stock down one side of the saucepan so it goes strait to the bottom.

-5. Cover and bring to a boil, then reduce heat and simmer for 1 hour.
+4. Cover and bring to a boil, then reduce heat and simmer.
 Keep the heat as low as you can to maintain the simmer.
+Temperature guage after 1 hour, but this might need to cook for up to 2 hours.
+You are looking for an internal temperature between 135-155ºF.